Earn your BSA or Girl Scout badges with us!

-*Call of the Wild (available Apr-Oct) - Wolf: Get ready for a camping trip!
+- *Call of the Wild (available May 1-October 15) - Wolf: Get ready for a camping trip!
 Learn about camping equipment and campfire safety.
 Put up a tent as a team and enjoy a campfire with roasted marshmallows.
 Basic knot tying will also be introduced.

-**Fishing (available Apr-Oct) - Bear: Learn to bait a hook, cast and fish safely in our stocked lake.
+- **Fishing (available May 1-October 15) - Bear: Learn to bait a hook, cast and fish safely in our stocked lake.
 Identify some common species of pond life and learn about Illinois fishing laws.

 Girl Scout Programs

-*Camping Fun (available Apr-Oct) - Junior: Get ready for a camping trip!
+- *Camping Fun (available May 1-October 15) - Junior: Get ready for a camping trip!
 Learn about camping equipment and campfire safety.
 Put up a tent as a team and enjoy a campfire with roasted marshmallows.
 Basic knot tying will also be introduced.